vshukl01/LSTM_StockPredictor/README.md

 Scalability: Can be applied to multiple stock datasets with minimal modifications.

 🛠️ Technologies Used
-Python
-TensorFlow / Keras
-Pandas & NumPy
-Matplotlib & Seaborn
-Scikit-learn
-Yahoo Finance API (or other data sources)
+Python, TensorFlow / Keras, Pandas & NumPy, Matplotlib & Seaborn, Scikit-learn, Yahoo Finance API (or other data sources)

-Project Structure
-📦 LSTM_Stock_Prediction
-│── 📄 LSTM_stock.ipynb   # Jupyter Notebook with model implementation
-│── 📄 requirements.txt   # List of required dependencies
-│── 📂 data/              # Folder containing stock market data
-│── 📂 models/            # Folder to store trained models
-│── 📄 README.md          # Project documentation